edwinvdgraaf/dotfiles/README.md

 	./bootstrap.sh

 ### Mac OSX
-For OSX extra brew files are suppplied to setup an development environment quickly.
-It's advicesable at this point to make sure Xcode and Xcode developer tools are installed a priori the installation of the brew packages.
+For OSX extra brew files are supplied to setup an development environment quickly.
+It's advisable at this point to make sure Xcode and Xcode developer tools are installed a priori the installation of the brew packages.
 Xcode can be easily installed from the App Store, the developers tools can be installed by running `xcode-select --install`.
-Afterwards brew install can be runned with:
+Afterwards run:

 	./bootstrap.sh --full-pull

 ## About

+These dotfiles bring the following near you:

+0. Move dotfiles
 1. Install homebrew
 2. Install homebrew packages
 3. Install applications

-	> Source tree
 	>

-4.
+4. Setup sensible defaults for osx
+5. Setup configuration files for sublime

 ## TODO
+These files are far from done…

 * Add sublime config
 * Package control sublime syncing